score-json/json/TSF/docs/concept.rst

 Concept
 =================

-For the concept of the Trustable Software Framework (TSF), please refer to the 'Eclipse Process Description <https://eclipse-score.github.io/process_description/main/trustable/index.html>'
+For the concept of the Trustable Software Framework (TSF), please refer to the `Eclipse Process Description <https://eclipse-score.github.io/process_description/main/trustable/index.html>`.